code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Container_Orchestration/Kubernets/Architecture/README.md

   - **2. API Service:** Manages all communication with Worker nodes(using kubelet)

 ### Worker Machine/Node
-- **What**
 - This is Physical or VM on which containerized applications run.
 Every Worker is managed by master.
 - Master handles scheduling pods(See Below) inside worker nodes after looking at available resources on each node.
 - Worker has following daemons.
   - **1. Kubelet:** Process for communication with master.
   - **2. [Docker](/System-Design/Concepts/All_About_Containers/Docker/What_is_Docker.md):** A container runtime.